Top 10 SEO 2.0 Definitions

 http://www.hittail.com/blog/2006/06/what-is-seo-20.html

-Web analytics specialist Mike Levin tells us how posing the right questions paves the way to SEO 2.0.
-It won’t be the same “ranking factors” SEO of today but it will take into account usability and what users want.
-It will be about thelong tail so that you know what users want in the first place.
+Web analytics specialist Mike Levin tells us how asking the right questions paves the way to SEO 2.0.
+It is not the same “ranking factors” SEO but takes into account usability and what users really want.
+It will be about the “long tail” so that you know what users want in the first place.

-7. Jody Nimetz (enquiro): SEO 2.0 means content, content and more content
+7. Jody Nimetz (enquiro): Content creation and optimization

 http://ask.enquiro.com/2007/seo-20-will-content-still-be-king/

-8. Rob Garner (Search Insider): Pageless web and Rich Internet Applications (RIA)
+8. Rob Garner (Search Insider): Pageless Web and apps

 http://blogs.mediapost.com/search_insider/?p=427

 While Rob Garner does not really define SEO 2.0 in the manner the other definitions did, he outlines what SEO 2.0 has to do so that search engine optimization still maintains it’s relevance.
-It has to deal with the pageless web of AJAX powered applications.
+It has to deal with the pageless Web and Web apps.

 9. Ryan Holmes (Invoke Media): Blogging, one way links, virals